The Tragically Hip: 2018–present: Activity following Downie's death

+It's a Good Life If You Don't Weaken, a jukebox musical featuring the music of the Tragically Hip, premiered at the Theatre Aquarius in Hamilton, Ontario on April 22, 2026.
+In the same year, the band were inducted into the Canadian Songwriters Hall of Fame.The Tragically Hip: Live July 22 – August 20, 2016, a live album compiling performances from the Man Machine Poem Tour, will be released on August 21, 2026.
+The release will be promoted in part with a tenth-anniversary rebroadcast of the televised Kingston concert on August 22.

 Legacy and influence

 The Tragically Hip's music is extremely popular in their native Canada, and Downie's songwriting has been praised for frequently touching upon uniquely Canadian subjects not otherwise covered by mainstream rock groups.
 In The National Post, Dave Kaufman wrote "Although Downie sings of Canada, his songs are by no means patriotic, or no more than in the way that we're all influenced by where we're from.
 The band have never been so obvious as to drape themselves in a Canadian flag, but instead, they evoke that shared experience of what it's meant for many of us to grow up in Canada."
 The band was a member of the Canadian charity Artists Against Racism and worked with them on radio PSAs.
 After Downie's death in 2017, Simon Vozick-Levinson of The New York Times wrote, "The place of honor that Mr. Downie occupies in Canada's national imagination has no parallel in the United States.
 Imagine Bruce Springsteen, Bob Dylan and Michael Stipe combined into one sensitive, oblique poet-philosopher, and you’re getting close."

 According to Nielsen BDS, the Tragically Hip were the fourth best-selling Canadian musical artist in Canada between 1996 and 2016, behind only Céline Dion, Shania Twain and Michael Bublé.
 In that same period of time, "Ahead by a Century" was listed as the 67th most played song on Canadian radio across all formats, while 18 of their songs appeared in a list of the Top 150 most played songs on Canadian rock radio.
 Reflecting on the band's popularity in Canada, Rachel Sklar of Vox wrote, "There is a generation of Canadians who, if they went to university, they saw the Hip."